Your daily summary

 Ajian, CubicEarth+3 others

-• Bitcoin's scalability involves establishing 50,000 off-chain entities for 1 billion weekly users.
+• Bitcoin's scalability involves establishing 50,000 off-chain entities for wide-scale transactions.

 All Activity